-I work with clients who have concerns about their emotional and mental well-being as well as clients who feel they do not have any pressing issues but are interested in pursuing self development.
+I work with clients who have concerns about their well-being as well as clients who feel they do not have any pressing issues but are interested in self development.

 My areas of expertise include self-development, managing stress or life challenges, anxiety, depression and psychosis.
 My therapeutic style is collaborative.
 I work to create a shared understanding of the problem and support clients to make changes which will meaningfully impact their life.
 Depending on the individual's experience therapy can be brief (less then 10 sessions), medium or longer-term.